ShopBotTools/G-Code-To-Geometry/README.md

 ##How to use it:
 1. Download the minified version (if there is one) and include the file.
-Or download all the script and include as in the example.html file.
+Or download all the scripts and include as in the example.html file.
 2. In your code, you just have to use the function GCodeToGeometry.parse(code).

     var result = GCodeToGeometry.parse(myGCode);